NOTICE: WINTER CLOSURES

 As convincing research evidence accumulates, it becomes difficult to understate the importance of considering the role of implicit racial biases when analyzing societal inequities.
 Implicit biases, explicit biases, and structural forces are often mutually reinforcing.

 The Kirwan Institute has created an Implicit Bias Module to introduce you to insights about how our minds operate and help you understand the origins of implicit associations.
 You will also uncover some of your own biases and learn strategies for addressing them.
 The modules are free, easy to use, and can be completed in 45-90 minutes.
-To access the Implicit Bias Module Series, visit: kirwaninstitute.osu.edu/implicit-bias-training
+To access the Implicit Bias Module Series, visit: kirwaninstitute.osu.edu/implicit-bias-module-series

 Sense of Self